siddharth2016/hashnode-blog/ckmlpvcdo05ifo4s1dytf1x2b.md

 1. Use the given tech for the right reason.
 2. Use the given tech in right place.
-3. And, do not try to write of human employees in the name of new tech.
+3. And, do not try to write-off human employees in the name of new tech.

 ---